wonwizard/ComfyUI_llm_koen_trans_solar/README.md

 This is a beta API, so you'll need to register for the full API later.

 ## Usage 1 : Only View translated text
-You copy and paste transed text to prompt(in CLIP text) and can change text
+You can copy and paste translated text to prompt(in CLIP text) and can change text

 ![example](./doc/llm_translate1.png)